rajeshkanaka/myarticles/Transformers_for_Dev/transformer_content.md

 In our next section, we'll trace how a piece of text flows through these components, giving you a concrete understanding of the Transformer's inner workings.
 Get ready to see this fascinating architecture in action!
 \newpage

-## How Transformers Work: A Simple Walkthrough
+## How Transformers Work: A Detailed Walkthrough

 ![How Transformers Work: A Walkthrough](image-3.png)
 \newpage